 Thanks for visiting the homepage of the Hamilton Victoria Curling Club.
 Feel free to take a look at our latest events, visit our contact/location page for help finding us, or check out our club registration information and become a member!

-Our Leagues page is being updated, but some leagues have information up and running, so take a look and see what information your league has available.
+Our Leagues page is a vital link to up-to-date information, particularly once the leagues are up and running, so take a look and see what information your league has available.

 About Our Club

 The Hamilton Victoria Club is the longest continuing sporting activity in the Hamilton Wentworth Area.
 We are even older than the world famous "AROUND THE BAY ROAD RACE".

 The Vic finds its roots in The Hamilton Mechanics Curling Club, which was originally located at the corner of Main St. E. and Catherine St. starting in 1867.
 The year 1880 saw the organization change its name to The Caledonian Curling Club.

 In 1888, due to rapidly expanding membership, the Caledonia Club needed to purchase a new site at the corner of Victoria Ave.
 S. and Younge St. The new site was big enough for both a curling rink and lawn bowling greens.
 Upon moving into its new home in 1889, the Caledonia Club changed its name to reflect the new location becoming the Hamilton Victoria Curling Club.